elementor/elementor-developers-docs/src/hooks/custom-query-filter.md

 ### Multiple Post Types in a Posts Widget

-Show multiple post types in a posts widget using the following code snippet:
+Use the following code snippet to show multiple post types in a posts widget:

 ```php
 /**